-Area ı of the An nual

-Repo ort a nd F ina ncial

-Stat emen ts 20 020 and

-the relate ed D irec tors'

-responsibilities

-Our responsibilities Ou

-Our reporting

-Directors' report

-(on pages 1 to 3)

-The Maltese Companies Act (Cap.
+Area of the Annual Report and Financial Statements 2023 and the related Directors' responsibilities Our responsibilities Our reporting Directors' report (on pages 1 to 3) The Maltese Companies Act (Cap.
 386) requires the directors to prepare a Directors' report, which includes the contents required by Article 177 of the Act and the Sixth Schedule to the Act.
 We are required to consider whether the information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements.
 We are also required to express an opinion as to whether the Directors' report has been prepared in accordance with the applicable legal requirements.
 In addition, we are required to state whether, in the light of the knowledge and understanding of the Company and its environment obtained in the course of our audit, we have identified any material misstatements in the Directors' report, and if so to give an indication of the nature of any such misstatements.

-In our opinion:

-- the information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Directors' report has been prepared in accordance with the Maltese Companies Act (Cap.
+In our opinion: the information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and the Directors' report has been prepared in accordance with the Maltese Companies Act (Cap.
 386).
 We have nothing to report to you in respect of the other responsibilities, as explicitly stated within the Other information section.

-Area a of the An nual

-Rep ort a nd F 'inar ıcial

-Stat temen ts 20 020 and

-the relate ed D irec tors'

-responsibilities

-Our responsibilities

-Our reporting

-Other matters on which we are required to report by exception

-We also have responsibilities under the Maltese Companies Act (Cap.
-386) to report to you if, in our opinion:

-- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us. - the financial statements are not in agreement with the accounting records and returns. - we have not received all the information and explanations which, to the best of our knowledge and belief, we require for our audit.
+Area of the Annual Report and Financial Statements 2023 and the related Directors' responsibilities Our responsibilities Our reporting Other matters on which we are required to report by exception We also have responsibilities under the Maltese Companies Act (Cap.
+386) to report to you if, in our opinion: We have nothing to report to you in respect of these responsibilities. • adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us. • the financial statements are not in agreement with the accounting records and returns. • we have not received all the information and explanations which, to the best of our knowledge and belief, we require for our audit.